“Ding dong, Avon calling!”

 Avon has made a respectable name for themselves for over a century now, but if they don’t make some big changes quickly, it looks like they might be going under for good.
 Even if they manage to stay afloat, the sale of their entire North American operations proves that the company will never be the same again.

 After a while, being the oldest player in the game stops being an advantage and starts being a disadvantage.
-It’s clear that Avon has had trouble adapting to new times and new trends, and their products are just NOT achieving the popularity they used to, even just a couple decades ago.
+It’s clear that Avon has had trouble adapting to new times and new trends, and their products are just NOT achieving the popularity they used to, even just a couple of decades ago.

 Even the brightest stars die out eventually, and Avon is flickering.